Agenda

 09:15 - 09:55

-Three world class CISOs share real stories and real lessons – with AusPost’s Adam Cartwright on ‘How to defend with less $$$’ and Google’s Daryl Pereira on ‘How to rebuild after a major incident’.
+Two world class CISOs share real stories and real lessons.
+With former CISO HSBC and Macquarie Group’s Global Head Technology, Cyber and Data Risk, David Gee interviewing Google’s Daryl Pereira on ‘How to rebuild after a major incident’.

 In an era where cyber threats evolve daily and the role of the CISO has become more critical than ever, “A Day in the Life of a CISO” offers an unprecedented collection of real-world wisdom, practical strategies, and hard-earned lessons from cybersecurity’s most experienced practitioners.

-This isn’t your typical cybersecurity presentation – we’ll cover the highlights of their two chapters in David Gee’s new book, where has 24+ CISOs join him to share lessons for current CISOs and the next generation of leaders.
+This isn’t your typical cybersecurity presentation – we’ll reveal the highlights of David’s new book, which has 24+ CISOs sharing lessons for current CISOs and the next generation of leaders.

 Debating how to advance cybersecurity leadership and build more resilient organisations in an increasingly complex threat landscape: